-These strawberry Belgian waffles are my first attempt and they are easier than I ever would have dreamed.
-They were on the table in less than 15 minutes – so it makes this one of my favorite 30 minute meals!
+These strawberry Belgian waffles are on the table in less than 15 minutes.
+It makes them the newest addition to my list of 30 minute meals!

-Compared to American waffles, true Belgian waffles are larger in size with deeper pockets (perfect for that necessary drizzle of pure maple syrup.)
+I recently was given my mother’s Belgian waffle maker and knew I had to put it to good use.
+Compared to American waffles, true Belgian waffles are larger in size with deeper pockets (perfect for that necessary drizzle of pure maple syrup).

 Start by assembling all your ingredients.
 Don’t skimp on these.
 I used a good quality vegetable oil, buttermilk, and pure vanilla extract.

-The better the ingredients, the better your waffles will taste, especially for something that is very light in flavor like these.
+The better the ingredients, the better your waffles will taste, especially for something that is very light in flavor like these Belgian waffles with fruit.

 The next step is to heat up your Belgian waffle maker and add the mix.
-My recipe makes four waffles and I used about 1/4-1/3 cup for each waffle well.
+My recipe makes four waffles and I used between ¼-⅓ cup for each waffle.

 I sprayed each section of the waffle maker top and bottom with olive oil in my Misto olive oil sprayer.
 It made the inside of the waffle maker a cinch to clean up after the waffles were done.